letoram/tui-bindings/lua/doc/lua-tui.md

 # Data Transfers

-Another part of expected application behavior is to deal with anciliary data transfers, where the more common one is the more familiar, the clipboard.
+Another part of expected application behavior is to deal with anciliary data transfers, where the more common one is the clipboard.
+There are also 'bchunk' (blog data transfers) and state which is a contract where the client should be able to export/import current settings so the user can resume previous work.

 ## State-in/State-out